Prkr88/EDU_HomeWork_Check_STATUS/README.md

 How to activate:

-Download the repozitory zip .\n
+Download the repozitory zip .
-Double Click runProgram.bat .\n
+Double Click runProgram.bat .
-Read The Next Section .\n
+Read The Next Section .

 ***************************************************************
  Hello, This Program will Generate an html output of the